mezgoodle/sync-folders/README.md

 ## Motivation

 Someday I made the script, that synchronizes two folders by date of theirs files.
 After time I've wanted to create package on [PyPi](https://pypi.org/).
-Also I've also added some new features for working with files, in addition to **syncing**.
+Also I've added some new features for work with files, in addition to **syncing**.

 ## Build status